FadyMohareb/webcircos_old/README.md

 In our version files are stored in the Webcircos/temp/ folder for unauthenticated user and in the Webcircos/user/ folder for authenticated user.
 If you want to follow the same hierarchy, you need to create a *Webcircos* folder and two corresponding sub-folders inside it.

-**Deployment of the application** ze qre using ,qven so ze need to co,pile our project specific mqven goql zhich is obtqined by follozing build plugin
+**Deployment of the application** we are using maven so we need to compile our project specific maven goal which is obtained by following build plugin

 ```
 #!xml